 How To Deal With A Demanding Adult Child

 Is your grown-up child demanding?
-Maybe they keep asking for money or wanting your constant attention.
+Maybe they keep asking for money or needing your constant time and help.
 It can be hard to know how to deal with a demanding adult child, but the solution is always to be found in setting the right boundaries.

 Here's a case study from my book How Kind People Get Tough.

-Whilst Daniel was very independent, Emma was just the opposite.
+While Daniel was very independent, Emma was just the opposite.
 She would call her mother, sometimes several times a day, and spend hours on the phone talking about all her life’s worries.

 Beth wanted to be there for her daughter, of course—but she was beginning to recognise that her urge to respond to Emma’s needs was also much to do with feelings of guilt.